Hammarberg/c2/README.md

         //Other code here
 }
 ```
-Variables can hold and remember explicit bit counts and this can be supported depending on target architecture.
+Variables remembers explicit bit counts and this is supported by some target.
 ```
         var src = $0002
-        lda src //16 bit absolute rather than zero page addressing mode
+        lda src //16 bit absolute rather than zero page addressing mode on 6502
 ```
 Variables declared inside macros are automatically scoped to the macro.
 ### Indexed, array & string variables